iliyafaramarzi/Batch-Script-Document/README.md

 Batch script files has .bat extention and you can them in cmd with `name.bat [arg]` command in cmd. (you have to change your directory to file directory using `cd` command)

 ## Print(echo)
-you can dispaly anything on display with 'echo' command.
-Now you can write 'echo Hello World' and run it like what did i say and boom you write your first batch script program.
+you can dispaly anything on display with `echo` command.
+Now you can write `echo Hello World` and run it like what did i say and boom you write your first batch script program.

 ### What is `@echo off`
 If you don't use `@echo off` command in your project you can see that when you run your program it will enter some prompt and show output but when you use `@echo off` every command that you use will be run at background and you can just see the output.